Anatomy of a Truly Rock Solid Loft Bed

 learned quite a bit about our loft bed products.
 I made a commitment long ago to never "cut corners".
 In fact,

-whenever a customer had anything even resembling a complaint (more like suggestions), I went back to the
+when a customer has anything even resembling a complaint (more like suggestions), I carefully consider this

 Don’t be fooled: Sometimes a photo does not reveal the shortcomings of some loft beds on the market.